Back-To-School First Aid KitPosted on Aug 23, 2016 6:35:41 AM by Danielle Hunter

 - Apply spray paint to top of the tin.
 Follow directions from Step 2.
 Remove washi tape when dry.

 - Use a word processor to create an emergency phone number list and print onto white cardstock.

 - Trim white cardstock to 3" x 1 3/4", mat with a piece of black cardstock and adhere to inside of lid with Glue Squares.

 - Apply Glue Squares around outside of tin and attach ribbon trim.

 - Use Mini Glue Dots to attach metal sign to top of tin.
 Note: The mini metal sign has one small magnet on the back.
 If unable to remove, attach small magnet pieces or another type of spacer to back of metal sign with Mini Glue Dots before adhering to top of tin.
 (See photo.)

 - Add first aid supplies to inside of tin.

 Use either format of Mini Glue Dots for this project:

-Danielle Hunter is a multitasking mom of two creative girls and wife to her hubby of 13 years.
-She lives in Toledo, Ohio and has been dedicated to crafting since childhood.
+Danielle Hunter is a multitasking mom of two creative girls.
+She works in human resources for a non-profit organization and is a yoga teacher in training.
+She lives in Northeast Ohio and has been dedicated to crafting since childhood.
 Danielle completed her first scrapbook at the age of four, was a scrapbooker-for-hire for several years, and has shared her knowledge in a classroom setting.
-Her focus is on eco-friendly scrapbooking and she enjoys creating pages that are artistic with bold colors and fun designs.
-Danielle is a Zutter Certified Instructor, a 4+ year Glue Dots team member, and her projects have been featured on sites like Reader’s Digest, HGTV, and Crafting a Green World.
+She enjoys turning trash to treasure, making crafts for kids, and creating artistic projects with bold colors and fun designs.
+Danielle joined the very first design team for Glue Dots in 2010.
+Her projects have been featured in Craft Ideas and CardMaker magazines, as well as websites such as Reader’s Digest, HGTV, and Crafting a Green World.